4.9

 Massachusetts Institute of Technology

-• Degree Required: A Bachelor's degree in Engineering (Industrial, Mechanical, or Electrical).
+• Degree Required: A bachelor's degree in Engineering, with Industrial, Mechanical, or Electrical disciplines especially relevant.

-• Institution: The name of the university or college.
+• Institution: Include the full university or college name.

 Takeaway